- How do I apply to the MD/PhD Program?

 There are separate and parallel admissions processes for Undergraduate Medicine, and the MD/PhD Program.
 Reviewers in the MD Program do not see your MD/PhD materials, and the MD/PhD reviewers do not review your MD supplemental application materials.

 The MD/PhD Program office consults frequently with the Undergraduate Medicine admissions office to facilitate the review process.
 When possible, your MD and MD/PhD interviews will be arranged for the same weekend.

 No. If you are applying to the MD/PhD Program (and thus the MD Program) as a graduate student, you will be assessed for the MD Program in the graduate applicant pool.
 If offered a position in the MD Program, it will be conditional on showing proof of completion of your current degree.
 Therefore you must complete the Masters or PhD degree, if you want to be accepted to Medicine, and the MD/PhD Program.

 This will depend upon the graduate unit in which you ultimately enrol.
 Many graduate units now encourage direct entry into the PhD Program.
 Others still insist on first registering in a Master's program and then within 12 to 18 months, completing a transfer exam and then moving into a PhD Program.

 Yes, all MD/PhD students receive financial support, starting mid-way through first-year and continuing until graduation.
 The current level of support is approximately $34,000 CAD per year, from which students must pay tuition and living expenses.
 International students receive the same stipend as domestic students, but will pay international fees.

 Annual tuition for MD/PhD students is set in your first year, and remains the same for all years that you are in the program.
 The annual tuition is calculated by adding four years of the current MD tuition to four years of current SGS PhD tuition fees, and dividing the sum by eight.
-In 2021, the domestic tuition plus incidentals for the MD/PhD Program was approximately $16,400 CAD per year, plus incidental fees.
-2021 international MD/PhD tuition was approximately $50,000 CDN.
-Student accounts lists the MD/PhD tuition fees (PDF).
+In 2022, the domestic tuition plus incidentals for the MD/PhD Program was approximately $14,650 CAD per year, plus incidental fees.
+2022 international MD/PhD tuition was approximately $50,000 CDN.
+To see up-to-date fees, check out the Tuition Fee Look-Up Tool.